 How often she feeds depends on how old she is, whether she’s going through a growth spurt and her appetite.
 Most babies don’t take more than they need: they ask to be fed when they’re hungry and stop when they’re full.
 So give her feeds when she asks for them.

-Make feeding a time for the two of you to be close.
+- Make a specific feeding time for the two of you to be close

 Your baby’s naptime

 All babies need to have naps throughout the day, but the amount of sleep they need varies depending on their age and their personality.
-But as a rough guide, this is how much time your baby will spend napping during the course of the day:
+As a rough guide, this is how much time your baby will spend napping during the course of the day:

 - At one week, she will need around eight hours of sleep taken as naps, and eight hours of sleep at night-time.